Professor Visa Sponsorship Jobs in New York

 Which visa types are most common for professor roles in New York?

-The H-1B is the most common visa for tenure-track and non-tenure-track faculty, since professor positions at accredited universities typically meet the specialty occupation standard.
+The H-1B visa is the most common visa for tenure-track and non-tenure-track faculty, since professor positions at accredited universities typically meet the specialty occupation standard.
 The O-1A is an alternative for candidates with significant research recognition, awards, or publications.
-J-1 scholar status is widely used for visiting professors and postdoctoral researchers, though it carries a two-year home-residence requirement that can affect long-term plans.
+J-1 visa scholar status is widely used for visiting professors and postdoctoral researchers, though it carries a two-year home-residence requirement that can affect long-term plans.

 Which cities in New York have the most professor sponsorship jobs?